shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 $ yarn web3:test
 ```

 All three of these should be passing at this point because we implemented the code above.
 But to sanity check, we can comment out the code for the `createToken` function we just wrote.
-If we run the tests again, you'll notice they fail.
+If we run the tests again, notice that they will fail:

 ```text
 $ yarn web3:test